 - Increased efforts for food-related cultural diversity both with community partners and within URI SNAP-Ed.
-SNAP-Ed will expand the recipe collection to include more culturally diverse foods and cooking methods and also initiate a social marketing campaign. - Expanded efforts with community partners who serve older adults to increase coordination efforts for direct education, indirect education and PSE initiatives. - Increased efforts to offer PD trainings to extend the reach of those receiving nutrition education information/materials and to create a sustainable environment for nutrition education. - Continued creation of PD trainings tailored to the needs of community partners.
-Tailoring may include time allotment, content, inclusion of digital resources as PD materials, and role-playing activities. - Expanded work with the refugee population including increased PD training for Community Health Workers (CHW) who work with the refugee community and the exploration of co-presenting programs with CHW to refugee communities. - Expanded work with the Narragansett Indian Tribe, the State's only Tribal Nation. - Expanding nutrition education modes to encompass virtual learning strategies including some nutrition education programming activities and more video-based demonstrations of low cost, healthy recipes. - Continued creation of educational materials to cover topics of interest including healthy recipes and food resource management. - Continued piggy-backing nutrition sessions with other events in same location. - Ensuring program content reflects topics of interest stated in needs assessment surveys like menu planning, disease risk reduction, feeding families & budgeting.
+SNAP-Ed will expand the recipe collection to include more culturally diverse foods and cooking methods. - Expanded efforts with community partners who serve older adults to increase coordination efforts for direct education, indirect education and PSE initiatives. - Increased efforts to offer PD trainings to extend the reach of those receiving nutrition education information/materials and to create a sustainable environment for nutrition education. - Continued creation of PD trainings tailored to the needs of community partners.
+Tailoring may include time allotment, content, inclusion of digital resources as PD materials, and role-playing activities. - Expanded work with the refugee population including increased PD training for Community Health Workers (CHW) who work with the refugee community and the exploration of co-presenting programs with CHW to refugee communities. - Expanded work with the Narragansett Indian Tribe, the State's only Tribal Nation. - Expanding nutrition education modes to encompass virtual learning strategies including some nutrition education programming activities and more video-based demonstrations of low cost, healthy recipes. - Continued creation of educational materials to cover topics of interest including healthy recipes and food resource management. - Continued piggy-backing nutrition sessions with other events in same location. - Ensuring program content reflects topics of interest stated in needs assessment surveys like menu planning, disease risk reduction, feeding families & budgeting. - Creation of a series focused on food-related parenting practices, food resource management, and access for participants through a clinical-community connection. - Development of a social marketing campaign focused on fruits and vegetables and food resource management topics that is culturally relevant to the SNAP-Ed eligible audience.